 I can’t help to wonder what will kids with dairy and lactose allergies do then?
 That should be a legal nightmare for the government to get around.
 French people don’t sue as easily as Americans but this would be great ground for it.
 I hope that parents will mobilize to protect the health of their children.
 We are not saying take everything dead out (although this would be great too), but provide at least a few vegan options, even if it is only the garniture (that’s what I end up eating quite often in restaurants that don’t even have one safe option on their menu).

 If this decree is extended to hospitals (God forbid) as they are planning to, then you better not get sick or injured in France!
 Because vegans won’t be able to eat anything on the menu.
 As in all things, there is always a silver lining.
 If you are sick or injured, fasting may be the best thing to do to heal.
 You can always ask for some fruit and nuts or have friends sneak some snacks for you.

-While the rest of the world is reducing its production and consumption of farm animals, getting healthier and adopt more sustainable farming practices, France will remain the cavemen of Europe, if this decree is not challenged.
+While the rest of the world is reducing its production and consumption of farm animals, getting healthier, and adopt more sustainable farming practices, France will remain the cavemen of Europe, if this decree is not challenged.
 They will be the unevolved descendants of Lascaux caves!
-Those who actually painted all the amazing animals had artistic appreciation for other species!
+Those who actually painted all the amazing animals had an artistic appreciation for other species!
 When will we learn?

 If you still plan on visiting France or Paris, make sure to patronize vegetarian and vegan restaurants, they will need your support moving forward.